DeedleFake/trayscale/README.md

 Trayscale is an unofficial GUI interface for the Tailscale daemon particularly for use on Linux, as no official Linux GUI client exists.
 It provides a basic system tray icon and a fairly comprehensive UI with support for many of Tailscale's features.

 _Disclaimer: This project is in a beta state.
-If it bricks your machine, it's not my fault.
+There may still be undiscovered bugs or compatibility issues.
 Use at your own risk._

 ![screenshot](https://github.com/DeedleFake/trayscale/assets/326750/103125df-2e6e-48ce-9711-82e408fddc67)